microsoft/xr-development-for-beginners/5-csharp-foundations/1-hello-world/README.md

 Input and Output represent the most basic concepts of programming, as computers receive instructions and programs execute them to produce a result.
 Though the format in which these instructions are received may vary, the general concept remains the same.

-In C#, basic output is shown through the Console Window.
-To test it, you can write down the following command (which is actually input in the form of an instruction!) and run it through the green play button.
+In C#, basic output is shown through the **console window**.
+To test it, you can enter the following command (which is actually input in the form of an instruction!) and run it through the green play button.

 ```csharp
 Console.WriteLine("Hello World!");